jeremybernstein/modwaveEdit/README.md

 # Synthesis Technology WaveEdit

 The wavetable and bank editor for the Synthesis Technology [E370](http://synthtech.com/eurorack/E370/) and [E352](http://synthtech.com/eurorack/E352/) Eurorack synthesizer modules.
+This version adds support for the KORG Modwave synthesizer's wavetable format.

 ### Building